rawphp-framework/rawphp-docs/docs/cookbook/database-eloquent.md

 RawPHP comes with Laravel enabled by default, to use CakePHP ORM, you just have to turn it on.
 You can have both of them turned on at the same time, which means you can write both Cakephp and Laravel ORM in the same controller methods.
 Awesome, isn't it?

+The below covers how to import and use other framework cores such as Laravel and CakePHP.
+Slim PHP works by default.
+You can import others following the same guidelines below.
+For how to run normal (or vanilla) sql queries, see [How to use Raw SQL](https://laravel.com/docs/5.6/database#running-queries)

 # Adding Laravel Eloquent and CakePHP's ORM to your application